Skip to content

 Are there any contraindications to circumcision?

 It is generally contraindicated if there is any genital developmental abnormality such as hypo- or epispadias or if the patient has ambiguous genitalia.
 It is also not recommended in the children of parents with haemophilia until the child has been tested.
-It goes without saying that it should not be performed on the sick or jaundiced infant either.
+It should not be performed on sick or jaundiced infants either.

 • Pain